josh-project/josh/docs/src/reference/filters.md

 Produce a filtered history that does not contain any merge commits.
 This is done by simply dropping all parents except the first on every commit.

+### Filter specific part of the history **:at_commit=<sha>[:filter]**
+Produce a history where the commit specified by `<sha>` is replaced by the result of applying `:filter` to it.
+This means also all parents of this specific commit appear filtered with `:filter` and all descendent commits will be left unchanged.
+However all commits hashes will still be different due to the filtered parents.

 Filter order matters
 --------------------